codeigniter4/CodeIgniter4/user_guide_src/source/dbmgmt/migration.rst

 You can use (rollback) with the following options:

-- (-g) to chose database group, otherwise default database group will be used.
+- (-g) to choose database group, otherwise default database group will be used.
 - (-n) to choose namespace, otherwise (App) namespace will be used.
-- (-all) to migrate all namespaces to the latest migration
+- (-all) to rollback all namespaces to migration 0

 **refresh**